Menthalion/FateProvidence/README.md

 Swap stunts could still be practical in picking another (higher rated) skill than the one normally used for an action.
 Those should have a well-defined scope that is significantly smaller than their family.

+### Bonus stunts
+Identical to their Fate Core counterparts, bonus stunts give a +2 bonus in very specific situations.

 ## Skills